PREVIEW: Leyton Orient v Luton Town

 Friendly faces: Town skipper Scott Cuthbert joined Luton after leaving Orient in the summer of 2015.

-Spending four years with the O’s, where he made over 150 appearances, scoring seven times, as they reached the League One play-off final during his time there.
+Spending four years with the O’s, where he made over 150 appearances as they reached the League One play-off final during his time there.

 Played for both: Matthew Spring came through the ranks at Kenilworth Road, playing over 250 times for the club, before a move to Leeds United in July 2004.